RAVENNA

 I keep reading Carl Jung's autobiography, "Memories, Dreams, Reflections."
 When he goes to North Africa and lives in Arab tents a while, my ears prick up...

 Then he visits Ravenna.
 He and a friend found fascinating mosaics on the four walls of a small church.
 Jung was surprised: from a previous trip, he recalled windows, not mosaics.
-He asked around, looked them up... but found nothing on mosaics.
-Curious, he finally went back to the church, and found windows!
-Finally he learns the mosaics he saw DID exist, but in a related shrine--and they were destroyed centuries ago!

 So what did he see?
 Where, exactly, was he?
 Or should I say when?

-The tent-buildings and glowing wall-paintings in my dream now feel like a pagan, erotic parody of Jung's strange psychic experience--but dreamed just BEFORE I read of his own little time-trip.
+The tent-buildings and glowing wall-paintings in my dream now feel like a pagan, erotic parody of Jung's strange psychic experience--but dreamed just before I read of his own little time-trip.
 Psychic too--but a mirror image of Jung's vision.
-He saw centuries in the past; I looked one day in the future.
+He somehow saw centuries in the past; I looked one day in the future.

 Which is weirder?

 Small stained-glass window of nude dancer standing in 4th, en pointe.
-Small stained-glass window of nude dancer standing in 4th, en pointe.
+Dream sketch by Wayan; click to enlarge.
+ACTIONS:

+1: Fill myself in piece by piece, not dramatically.
+Start from the ground up--basics.
 Yeah, right... as if there's a choice!

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books